jdisanti/digital-garden-visitor-counter/infrastructure/README.md

 ## Useful commands

+Note: Use the Justfile in the repository root for building and synthesizing the Lambda.

 * `npm run build`: compile typescript to js
 * `npm run watch`: watch for changes and compile
 * `npm run test`: perform the jest unit tests